wurde/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is short for Relational Database Management System and SQL is short for Structured Query Language.
+An RDBMS is an implementation of a database while SQL is a language implemented inside a database.

 1. Why do tables need a `primary key`?

+We need a way to identify a record.
+To distinguish one record from another we need a column or a set of columns that are unique for each record.
+The primary key in one table can be used as a foreign key in other tables.

 1. What is the name given to a table column that references the primary key on another table.

+A foreign key.
+This is a key referencing a primary key in another table.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table.
+This third table will have foreign keys for both tables that comprise the many to many relationship.
+I call this a join table, but it could also be called a bridge table.
+Having a name for something is *extremely useful* when trying to communicate, discuss, or reason about that thing.

 ## Project Set Up